-First of all you might be asking, what is SSL?
+First of all, you might be asking, what is SSL?
 SSL is commonly seen as the S at the end of HTTPS, it used to be short for Secure Sockets Layer.
-But that protocol is actually no longer used and we simply keep it around because HTTPT doesn’t roll off the tongue as easy.
+But that protocol is actually no longer used and we simply keep it around because HTTPT doesn’t roll off the tongue as easily.

 SSL and HTTPS tell the browser that this site you have just loaded is, in fact, the site you have requested.
 You can trust the site and the connection from your computer to its server because the connection is now encrypted.
 Feel free to send all the sensitive data you want to the site and you are the only two able to see it.

 Why Install It?

 Besides the security, it provided there are a few more reasons you will want to install one as soon as you can.
 The first major reason you'll want one is that Google gives better rankings to HTTPS sites than HTTP sites.
 This is not just because they are more secure but also faster and Google likes fast sites.

 HTTPS is also a required part of a new system called HTTP/2.
 You can't have HTTP/2 without HTTPS.
 Why would you want HTTP/2?
 Well, not only can it speed up your site by as much as 50% but HTTP/2 site will also get ranked higher by Google.